aspose-slides/Aspose.Slides-Documentation/java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

 } finally {
     if (pres != null) pres.dispose();
 }
 ```

-## **Convert Powerpoint to Responsive HTML**
+## **Convert PowerPoint to Responsive HTML**
-Convert PPT(X) presentation to Responsive HTML, which will ensure the generated HTML will be displayed properly across all browsers and devices. [**ResponsiveHtmlController**](https://apireference.aspose.com/slides/java/com.aspose.slides/ResponsiveHtmlController) class provides the possibility to generate responsive HTML files.
-This controller can be used in the same manner as other HTML controllers:
+Aspose.Slides provides the [ResponsiveHtmlController](https://apireference.aspose.com/slides/java/com.aspose.slides/ResponsiveHtmlController) class that allows you to generate responsive HTML files.
+This code shows you how to convert a PowerPoint presentation to responsive HTML in Java:

 ```java
 // Instantiate a Presentation object that represents a presentation file